BOM (Bill of Materials)

 - If MO with a new BOM does not take a longer time than originally, then it is left in the schedule without any changes.

-It is also possible to manually update MOs, in every status: How to book, add or release materials of a Manufacturing Order.
+It is possible to manually update the materials of MOs in every status, see: How to book, add or release materials of a Manufacturing Order.